konnectors/cozy-konnector-google/README.md

 npm install --global yarn
 ```

-Eventually, install the dependencies by runnign this in the repos folder:
+Eventually, install the dependencies by running this in the repos folder:

 ```sh
 yarn